 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as raw materials continue to be drilled/mined if phone is not recycled.
+Narrator text: If unwanted or broken phones are thrown into general waste, methane is released as they decompose in landfill.
+If phones are not recycled, raw materials continue to be drilled/mined.
 (NO ANIMATION)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!